crowepj/BluuUEFILib/README.md

 # BluuUEFILib
 Some barebones UEFI stuff, designed to get you booted and nothing more.

+You can ignore LoaderMain.c, it's an example to show how it might be used

 # How To Use:
 1. Download the code <br>
 2. cd into the source directory and run make